 - CMS pages: Use Webflow’s dynamic fields to populate schema data per item (e.g., blog post, product, event).

-Search engines rely on sitemaps and robots directives to navigate your site.
+Search engines and AI Agents rely on sitemaps and robots directives to navigate your site.
 Webflow gives you control over both:

 - Auto-generated sitemap.xml: Webflow creates a sitemap automatically and updates it when pages are added or removed.